Flowcharts are diagrams that show a process. They're easy to create and understand. Flowcharts can be great for getting teams & processes aligned.

-So you want to know how to make a flowchart online?
-Using Gliffy, it's no problem to create one — and have it come out looking professional with only one quick lesson.
+Want to know how to make a flowchart online?
+Using an online flowchart maker, like Gliffy, it's easy to create one — and have it come out looking professional.

 To create a flowchart, first launch Gliffy and scroll to the Flowchart section of the Shape Library.
 From here, drag a ‘terminator’ shape to the top of your Canvas.